-Until the mid-2000s, the question of changing the data model did not arise, and any new project would naturally fit in an existing mold.
+Until the mid-2000s, the question of changing the data model did not arise.
+Any new project would naturally fit in an existing mold.

 The growth of messaging and social media has changed the situation.
 Soon, the volumes of data (texts, sounds, images, videos) became considerable while avoiding the constraints of business applications.
 With this in mind, the major players on the Internet (mainly Google and Facebook) had to imagine other database structures: NoSQL databases.

 To these different types of data (structured, unstructured, temporal) we must add a fourth one.
-This one covers graphical representation in two or three dimensions (geographic information systems, 3D modeling, video games, virtual worlds, augmented reality…).
-Ultimately, four families of data are translated into different technologies and four visions that have little in common.
+This one covers graphical representation in two or three dimensions.
+For example, geographic information systems, 3D modeling, video games, virtual worlds, augmented reality… Ultimately, four families of data are translated into different technologies and four visions that have little in common.